-In the opinion of the directors, the financial statements set out on pages 48 to 110 are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 March 2021 and of their financial performance and cash flows for the financial year then ended.
+In the opinion of the directors, the financial statements set out on pages 51 to 114 are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 March 2022 and of their financial performance and cash flows for the financial year then ended.

-as at 92 March 2022 and or their infancial po errormance and cash Thoms for the infancial year their chaea.

-Signed on behalf of the Board of Directors in າ accordance with a r resolution of the Board of Directors:
+Signed on behalf of the Board of Directors in accordance with a resolution of the Board of Directors:

-0-10 L'u Ghi u Gh

-Ooi Soon Hong Lim Shiou Ghay
+Ooi Soon Hong

+Lim Shiou Ghay
-Date: 13 August 2021

 Statutory Declaration

-,

-and sincerely declare that the financial state ements set out on pa ncial management of Acme Holdings Berhad do so ages 48 to 110 are to the best of my knowledge and ving the same to be true and by virtue of the provis belie
+I, Lee Thean Yew, the officer primarily responsible for the financial management of Acme Holdings Berhad do solemnly and sincerely declare that the financial statements set out on pages 51 to 114 are to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act, 1960.

-Subscribed and solemnly declared by )

-the abovenamed at Penang, this 13th )
+Subscribed and solemnly declared by the abovenamed at Penang, this 22nd day of July 2022.

-day of August 2021. )

-Lee Thean Yew

-(MIA No. 6990)
+Lee Thean Yew (MIA No. 6990)

 Before me,

-Goh Suan Bee

-No. P125 Commissioner for Oaths
+Goh Suan Bee (P125) Commissioner for Oaths

-Independent Auditors' Report to the Members of Acme Holdings Berhad Registration No. 198901012432 (189740-X)

-(Incorporated in Malaysia)
+Independent Auditors' Report to the Members of Acme Holdings Berhad Registration No. 198901012432 (189740-X) (Incorporated in Malaysia)